By Ernst Lamothe Jr.

 5. Depression looks different

 Exposure to and living through traumatic events has the strong potential to shape a person’s belief, knock us off our equilibrium and rock a person to their core at a fundamental level.
-That is why reaching out to a psychological expert is important.
+That is why doing things like reaching out to a psychological expert or participating in group therapy to talk about what you’re going through is important.

 “People feel like there’s one type of image for those who are dealing with depression,” said Jowly.
 “It’s a stereotype of someone who is homeless, who looks disheveled and living under a bridge.
 That’s the problem with depression; it doesn’t just have one face.
 There are so many people who you would never think who are battling with this.
 Even worse, they feel like they have to fight the battle within because they don’t feel comfortable talking to people about it.
 We are very good as human beings at convincing ourselves and others that we’re doing well even when we’re not.”